 Below you will find a range of resources to use if you are planning your own Homelessness Sunday Service either on 6th October or on another date of your choosing.
 These resources will be added to over the coming weeks and include pre-recorded prayers, hymns, homilies, Junior Church resources and much more.

-Sign our open letter to the Government
+Open letter to the Government

 Reading